wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/search/search-create-geospatial.md

 To create the application, we'll leverage the Bing mapping service to geocode addresses loaded from a CSV file, and then store the resulting data in a Search index.

-This tutorial builds on the [Azure Search – Adventure Works Demo](http://azuresearchadventureworksdemo.codeplex.com).
-If you haven’t walked through that demo yet, start there to get some experience in creating an index and calling the Azure Search API from a web app.
+This tutorial builds on the [Azure Search - Adventure Works Demo](http://azuresearchadventureworksdemo.codeplex.com).
+If you haven't walked through that demo yet, start there to get some experience in creating an index and calling the Azure Search API from a web site.

 <a id="sub-1"></a>
 ## Prerequisites

 +	Visual Studio 2012 or higher with ASP.NET MVC 4 and SQL Server installed.
 You can download the free Express editions if you don't already have the software installed: [Visual Studio 2013 Express](http://www.visualstudio.com/products/visual-studio-express-vs.aspx) and [Microsoft SQL Server 2014 Express](http://msdn.microsoft.com/evalcenter/dn434042.aspx).
 +	An Azure Search service.
 You'll need the Search service name, plus the admin key.
-See [Create an Azure Search service in the portal](search-create-service-portal.md) for details.
+See [Create an Azure Search service in the portal](/documentation/articles/search-create-service-portal) for details.
 +	A Bing map service and a key to access it.
 Instructions are provided in the next section
 +	[Azure Search GeoSearch Sample on CodePlex](https://azuresearchgeospatial.codeplex.com/).
 On the Source tab, click **Download** to get a zip file of the solution.